We had lovely holiday with you. Thanks for everything.

 Here we have put together the highlights of the Eastern section of the route into one week’s hiking The Lycian Way.
-Enjoy the pretty mountain villages and coastal towns including: Adrasan, Cirali, Ulupinar, Tekirova & Beycik.
-Discover the ancient ruins at Olympos, the natural wonder of Chimera & climb the highest peak in the region, Mount Tahtali.
+Enjoy the pretty mountain villages and coastal towns including Adrasan, Cirali, Ulupinar, Tekirova & Beycik.
+Discover the ancient ruins at Olympos, the natural wonder of Chimaera flames.
+Climb to the pass of the highest peak in the region, Mount Tahtali.
 There is also an optional boat trip on the rest day to explore the beautiful turquoise seas and surrounding islands.

 Details below, contact us here